This page was last updated: October 20th, 2022

 They often develop gradually, but can sometimes form in a few hours.

-Signs and symptoms of a pressure sore include:
+Signs and symptoms of pressure sores

-Call the Fracture Clinic straight away on 01872 253091.
 For out of hours advice please call 01736 758909.

 Sepsis (also known as blood poisoning) is a serious infection that can be life threatening.
 There is no one sign for sepsis so it can be hard to spot.